Are You Curious About Australian Volunteerism?

 In today’s “always on,” world, digital devices have added to the competition for time and attention.
 A recent study showed that Americans now average five hours and nine minutes daily with digital media, up from four hours and 31 minutes last year and three hours and 50 minutes in 2011.
 Time spent watching TV, however, has remained consistent with “dual-screen viewing” growing in popularity.

 What Must Volunteerism Lose to Gain?

-What does this mean for Not for Profits?
-Perhaps, it’s time for to reboot our volunteer leadership practices and leave behind legacy mindsets that impede progress.
+What does this mean for nonprofits?
+Perhaps, it’s time to reboot our volunteer leadership practices and leave behind legacy mindsets that impede progress.

 In order for volunteers to SPEND their time with nonprofits, the experience must be designed to be WORTH their time.